 - Unlimited use of all water sports equipment

 - WindSpa, Watersports Platform, Casino, Lounge, Library, Pool, and Hot Tub.

 - Unlimited use of Fitness Center

-- Transfers if arriving on the day of departure between airport and the ship
+- Complimentary group transfers and baggage handling if arriving on the day of departure between airport and the ship

-- Transfers on day of arrival back into port between the port and the airport
+- Complimentary group transfers and baggage handling on day of arrival back into port between the port and the airport

 - Deck barbeque under the stars